Welcome back to the Rush Limbaugh program here on the EIB Network.

 He got about 10,000 votes, which was pretty good for a Republican running in the city.

-He didn't make it, so we had you're exactly right, lesser of two evils, so that's that's kind of the way we saw it.
+He didn't make it, so we had, you're exactly right, Lesser of Two Evils.

-Wasn't there an immigrant guy down there who was from India or something that ran for one of these races down to Louisiana?
+Wasn't there an immigrant guy down there who was from India or something that ran for one of these races down Louisiana?

-Are you talking about Congressman Bobby Gendall?
+Are you talking about Congressman Bobby Jindal?

 Yeah, that's the one.